odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 If you do, the fix: install iio-sensor-proxy, and for KDE also do kscreen.<br />
 This is the daemon that reads the IIO accelerometer and tells GNOME/KDE/etc. to rotate the screen.<br />
 ```
-sudo pacman -S iio-sensor-proxy
+sudo pacman -S iio-sensor-proxy kscreen
-# if on KDE do: sudo pacman -S iio-sensor-proxy kscreen
+# if not on KDE this will do: sudo pacman -S iio-sensor-proxy
 sudo systemctl enable --now iio-sensor-proxy
 ```
 Then verify it sees the sensor:<br />